ShengtongZhangIEMS/IANN/README.md

 # IANN
 It is a function visualization package for Interpretable Architecture Neural Network (IANN)

-It has three different structures:
+It has two specific structure, each of which can be efficiently represented by IANN:

-Original Variable Hierarchical (OVH);
+Original Variable Hierarchical (OVH): visualize the effects of the original variables

-Disjoint Active Subspace Hierarchical (DASH);
+Disjoint Active Subspace Hierarchical (DASH): construct several disjoint groups first and visualize the effects of those groups instead.

-Additive;
+\textbf{Pros:} Less visualization plots
+\textbf{Cons:} Interpreting the effects of the original variables has to go through each group

+Additive pre-process:

 References: